 - What to expect in the field.

-On a six day mostly off-trail backpacking trip in Yosemite Alan and Alison used the iPhone, and averaged 12% daily battery drain.
+On a six day mostly off-trail backpacking trip in Yosemite Alan and Alison used the iPhone-4, and averaged 12% daily battery drain.

 Your mileage will depend entirely on your usage patterns, but these examples from different users in different circumstances give a sense for what you might expect.

-Prior to a multi-day trip, be sure to test your baseline drain (iPhone asleep and no activity) to make sure that drain is down in the 1-2% per day range.
+Prior to a multi-day trip, be sure to test your baseline drain (iPhone asleep and no activity) to make sure that drain is minimized as described in the Battery Drain section.
 And experiment on day hikes so you can estimate your daily drain based on your own usage patterns.